canonical/checkbox/docs/explanation/remote.rst

   to get the same result.

-Stop the test case in progress and move on to the next Not sure since it currently crashes Checkbox: GitHub#550
+Stop the test case in progress and move on to the next Skip current test case and move to the next.

 Disconnect but let the test session continue (CTRL+C) Leaves the session on the Testbed running, but let the Controller exit.
-  Pressing ``Ctrl+C`` a second time will have the same effect.
+  Pressing ``Ctrl-C`` a second time will have the same effect.
 It is possible to reconnect to the Testbed later on and resume the testing session.

 Exit and stop the Checkbox service on the testbed at 127.0.0.1